Run To You

 Speaking of demos ...

-In the same Sound-On-Sound interview, regarding the demo for "Run To You" it says: In truth, it was a song of simple and somewhat incomplete structure, looping around a hook without ever developing in the manner that might have been achieved by way of greater application during the compositional process.
+In the same Sound-On-Sound interview it says (presumably paraphrasing Bob Clearmountain?): In truth, it was a song of simple and somewhat incomplete structure, looping around a hook without ever developing in the manner that might have been achieved by way of greater application during the compositional process.

 Huh?
 Nothing could be further from the truth!

-Our demo for "Run To You" was a meticulously crafted, concise template of the song with all the parts in place: guitar, bass, drums and vocal.
-Clearmountain and the band certainly made it sound better, but note-for-note the arrangement was already there.
-Bryan dispensed with an annoying backing vocal part we'd recorded on the demo, but otherwise the demo arrangement is the arrangement that appears on the album, virtually note-for-note.
+Our demo for "Run To You" was a meticulously crafted, carefully recorded, concise template of the song, with all the parts in place: guitar, bass, drums and vocal.
+Once they got together, Bob and the band certainy made it sound better, but the arrangement was already there.
+The demo arrangement is the arrangement that appears on the album, note-for-note!

 Interestingly, Bryan says the track was completed in one take.
 Bob says it required "about a half-dozen takes out of which the best two or three were then chosen to edit between."
 I wasn't there, so I can't confirm either way.